vacp2p/vac.dev/research/2022-08-20-introducing-waku-product.md

 [waku-react-native](https://github.com/waku-org/waku-react-native)) as an asset for the success of Waku.
 Outreach, marketing, documentation must not be limited to the web, but target all platforms, from mobile to desktop to the cloud to the web.

-# Waku as a Product
+# Waku for All DApps

-In 2022, we shifted our focus to Waku as a Product by consolidating our efforts to make the various Waku implementations **usable and used**.
+In 2022, we shifted our focus to make the various Waku implementations **usable and used**.

-We are retiring the _Waku Connect_ branding in favour of the _Waku_ branding.
 When promoting, documenting or discussing Waku with Web3 projects, we are able to leverage all Waku implementations to better serve the user's needs: